manuskj/web-site-responsive/README.md

 # websiteresponsive

-Project using HTML and CSS to create an one page website.
+Project using HTML, CSS and JavaScript to create an one page website.